 One of the first important steps in laboratory design and hood installation is to select the proper blower and ductwork.
+There are several different types of fume hood blowers to select from.

 Select a blower that's designed and manufactured for superior performance and long life when subjected to chemical atmospheres.
 Blowers are available in sizes that can handle airflow as low as 250 CFM, to blowers that can handle airflow as high as 3500 CFM.